trust-mfn-berlin/animals-as-objects/vault/material.winter-hardship-at-the-zoo.md

 </figure>

-A poem sent to Director [[Katharina Heinroth|material.katharina-heinroth]] by a visitor in autumn 1948 does not just give us an impression of the situation at the zoo back then but also relates some of the compassion that Berlin’s population had for the fate of the zoo animals.
+A poem sent to director [[Katharina Heinroth|material.katharina-heinroth]] by a visitor in autumn 1948 does not just give us an impression of the situation at the zoo back then but also relates some of the compassion that Berlin’s population had for the fate of the zoo animals.
 At the zoo, as in Berlin, there was not enough of anything – not enough food, construction materials, or fuel.
 Back then, in the midst of the Berlin Blockade, Katharina Heinroth and her staff were on the verge of being forced to give the animals away to other zoos or to have them destroyed due to [[feed scarcity|story.feed-scarcity]].
 The director thus issued a call to the population in the daily newspapers to support the zoo by donating food or gathering acorns and chestnuts.
 The poem is one of many other pieces of writing that reveal the willingness of Berlin’s residents to help and gives us an idea of the role that the zoo played for them during this time – as one of the few sites of recreation and possibly connected with the idea of a community united in times of trial.

 ## Transcript